hideya/langchain-google-genai-ex/README.md

 ### Why This Happens

-- [**Gemini's schema requirements for function calling are very strict**](https://ai.google.dev/api/caching#Schema) MCP servers define their tools using flexible JSON schemas and LLMs invoke MCP tools via function calling.
+- [**Gemini's schema requirements for function calling are very strict**](https://ai.google.dev/api/caching#Schema) MCP servers define their tools using flexible JSON schemas, and LLMs invoke MCP tools via function calling.
   Most LLMs accept these schemas just fine.
-- But Gemini **rejects valid MCP tool schemas** if they contain fields it doesn't expect (e.g., use of `anyOf`).
+- Gemini rejects MCP tool schemas if they contain fields it doesn't expect (e.g., use of `anyOf`).
 - The result is a **400 Bad Request** - even though the same MCP server works fine with OpenAI, Anthropic, etc.
+- Google Vertex AI that supports API endpoints with relaxed schema requirements but targets enterprise accounts and billing.
 - Google provides a fix in its new Gemini SDK (`@google/genai`), but LangChain.js cannot leverage it due to its architectural misalignment.